David Bowie’s Ashes to Ashes and THAT Video.

 Both the single and the album got to Number 1 in the UK very quickly that year, and I remember playing the album for a long time after that, and I still like it.

-This is the official video for Ashes to Ashes on You Tube.
+Below is the video for Ashes to Ashes.